 When you open a project, WebStorm checks if there are any unresolved path variables.
 If the IDE detects any, it will ask you to define values for them.
-If for some reason you don’t want to do that (for example, if you are not going to use files or directories with the unresolved path variables), you can add them to the list of ignored variables.
+If you don’t want to do that (for example, if you are not going to use files or directories with the unresolved path variables), you can add them to the list of ignored variables.

 You can also use the list of ignored variables if, for example, a program argument passed to the JVM in a run/debug configuration has the same format as an internal

 ($SOME_STRING$) path variable.
 In this case, you can add this parameter to the list of ignored variables in order to avoid confusion.
 Enter